DiSSCo/openDS/harmonisation/specimen/basisOfRecord.md

 All specimen with a Basis of Record not in this list will be ignored on ingestion.

 ## Mapping
-Before searching for the basisOfRecord in the below terms we will first check if a default value or explicit mapping has been set.
+Before searching for the basisOfRecord in the below terms, we will first check if a default value or explicit mapping has been set.
 In the case of collector this is improbable however, the functionality is there.

 ### DWC